godfriedmeesters/scraper/README.md

 ## System Requirements

 DiffScraper bots need a connection to a central Redis database (to receive jobs from the controller and synchronize with other bots).
+In addition, all bots need a connection to a central FTP server (to upload screenshots).

 On every machine where bots will be deployed, the following requirements:
 -  Docker runtime (Docker-Compose and Kubernetes deployment files are provided)